dilluti0n/dpibreak/README.md

   interception library for Windows.

 ## Thanks
-This project's creation was inspired by these great open-source projects:
+This project's creation was inspired by these great free softwares:

 - [GoodByeDPI](https://github.com/ValdikSS/GoodbyeDPI) by ValdikSS:
-  For its user-friendly design which shaped the project's UX.
+  For its design which shaped the project's UX.
 - [SpoofDPI](https://github.com/xvzc/SpoofDPI) by xzvc: For
-  introducing the circumvention idea that guided this project.
+  introducing the circumvention idea.

 ## Notice
 Copyright © 2025 Dilluti0n.
 Licensed under GPL-3.0-or-later.